PNC Bank Review 2026

 Standard Savings

-To avoid the fee, you need to maintain an average monthly balance of $300 or more or make automatic transfers from your checking account of at least $25 per month.
+To avoid the fee, you need to maintain an average monthly balance of $300 or more, OR make at least one auto transfer of at least $25 per month, when linked to a select PNC checking account OR you need to be an account holder under age 25.

 High-Yield Savings

-PNC’s high-yield savings option is an online account that currently earns a slightly higher rate of 0.40%.
+PNC’s high-yield savings option is an online account that currently earns a competitive 3.30% APY.

 The account has no minimum balance requirements or monthly fees and comes with access to digital banking tools and mobile check deposits.